On the Existence of "Maia variables": Discussion of individual stars

 TIC 192780911 = HD 19921: the {\it {\it TESS}} data show little intrinsic variability except for a weak signal at 3.9\,d$^{-1}$, which could be an SPB-type pulsation modified by the rapid rotation of the star ($v \sin i = 273$\,\kms).
 The RUWE value of 1.77 is suggestive of binarity.

-TIC 16781787 = HD 207674: this object's variability is essentially singly periodic with a frequency of 6.0\,d$^{-1}$.
+TIC 16781787 = HD 207674: this object's variability is predominantly singly periodic with a frequency of 6.0\,d$^{-1}$.
 Two very weak signals near 2.35\,d$^{-1}$ are present in the S56 data, but are not subharmonics.
-As the strongest frequency is too high to be caused by rotation or binarity we speculate that this star's very rapid rotation shifts the dominant pulsation frequency to such a large value for an SPB star.
+As the strongest frequency is too high to be caused by rotation or binarity we speculate that this star's very rapid rotation shifts the dominant pulsation frequency with an estimated amount of $>2$\,d$^{-1}$ to such a large value for an SPB star.